 British icon Jaguar is gearing up to be fully electric by 2025.
 What about other British electric cars or EVs built in the UK?
-We celebrate distinctly British icons entering the electric age, and uncover the EVs ‘Made in Britain’.
+We uncover the EVs ‘Made in Britain’ and celebrate distinctly British icons entering the electric age.

 The Mini Electric is built at the same Oxford factory as the original.
 Mini’s Cowley plant employs 4,500 people, building 223,000 new cars a year, of which 80% are exported.
 As soon as the Mini Electric leaves these shores it goes by the rather inconspicuous name ‘Mini Cooper SE’.